realiii/autobox/README.md

-Script Generation for modern ArcGIS Pro Toolbox
 # autobox
+Automation for ArcGIS Pro toolboxes, script tools, and documentation from Python objects.